Recet Events & Projects

 The session was quite well attended and the papers/questions/discussions were fantastic.
 One attendee commented that this session was "one of the richest" that he had ever heard at an AAR meeting.

-Alongside Roland Faber and Michael Halewood, I've recently edited a forthcoming book from Lexington titled: Propositions in the Making: Experiments in a Whiteheadian Laboratory.
+I fully plan to publish my dissertation when the time is right.
+In the meantime, my recent volume from Lexington, edited alongside Roland Faber and Michael Halewood, has hit the market as Propositions in the Making: Experiments in a Whiteheadian Laboratory.
 The chapters comprising this volume originated in a conference at Claremont School of Theology in 2016.
 The book assembles creative interdisciplinary applications of Whitehead's understanding of propositions as "lures for feeling."
-It will be released in Dec, 2019.
-Check it out under my "Books" tab.
+It is available for purchase on amazon and at Lexington.

-I'm also integrating and editing the first-ever book of Roland Faber's writings on Whiteheadian mysticism, multiplicity and divinity.
-The title is: Depths As Yet Unspoken: Whiteheadian Excursions in Mysticism, Multiplicity and Divinity.
+In the new year, my edited choreography of the first-ever book of Roland Faber's writings on Whiteheadian mysticism, multiplicity and divinity will be released by Wipf & Stock (Pickwick) as Depths As Yet Unspoken: Whiteheadian Excursions in Mysticism, Multiplicity and Divinity.
 Faber remains one of the world authorities on all-things-Whitehead, and one of the most creative philosophical minds alive.
-The book will be released in the new year under Pickwick.
+The book is an excellent introduction to the uniqueness of his thought and the dynamism of Whitehead on a variety of topics.
+Here is the abstract: